 American Fiction, or ‘Erasure’—Percival Everett

-[This novel, ‘now a major motion picture,’ is in four sections.
-So far, I have written about the first two, and I will write about the rest after I’ve finished reading it.
+[This novel, ‘now a major motion picture,’ is in three sections.
+I wrote about each section in turn before reading on.
 Spoiler alert: If you read this running commentary, you will find out everything that happens in the book as I read it.]

 17 February 2024